Oracle Java Case Study

 The first and most impactful phase of the defence was rigorous validation of Oracle's audit data.
 Oracle's $5M claim was built on their audit tool findings — and as with most Oracle audits, those findings contained significant errors, overcounting, and unsupported assumptions.

-1. Oracle's Audit Tool Methodology:
+Oracle's Audit Tool Methodology

 Oracle's Java audit process relies on automated scripts that scan systems for Java binaries, registry entries, and installation signatures.
 The scripts identify every instance of Oracle Java SE (JDK and JRE) on accessible systems and compile an inventory that Oracle uses to calculate the compliance gap.
-However, these scripts have well-documented limitations: they count every Java binary found, regardless of whether it's actively used, currently running, or even on a live system.
+However, these scripts have well-documented limitations: they count every Java binary found, regardless of whether it is actively used, currently running, or even on a live system.

-2. Errors Identified in Oracle's Findings:
+Errors Identified in Oracle's Findings

 The advisory team cross-referenced Oracle's audit inventory against World Kinect's actual IT asset management records (CMDB), network discovery data, and server lifecycle documentation.
 The validation uncovered multiple categories of errors:

-Error CategoryDescriptionInstances AffectedImpact on Claim
+Error CategoryDescriptionInstancesImpact on Claim

-Decommissioned serversServers that had been retired from production but still appeared in Oracle's scan data (DNS remnants, stale CMDB entries)~30 servers~$500K removed from claim
+Decommissioned serversRetired servers still appearing in Oracle's scan data (DNS remnants, stale CMDB entries)~30 servers~$500K removed

-Legacy versions (pre-April 2019)Older Java builds not subject to commercial subscription under Oracle's BCL terms~50 servers~$400K removed from claim
+Legacy versions (pre-April 2019)Older Java builds not subject to commercial subscription under Oracle's BCL terms~50 servers~$400K removed

-Total errors in Oracle's data~265 systems overcounted~$2.7M removed (54% of claim)
+Total errors in Oracle's data~265 systems~$2.7M removed (54%)

 The data validation alone reduced Oracle's $5M claim by approximately $2.7M — a 54% reduction based purely on correcting Oracle's factual errors, before any further optimisation or entitlement analysis.